Azure/Health-Data-and-AI-Blueprint/README IaaS.md

 ### Phase 3: Deploying and executing payload to deployed VM. ###
 1. Custom script extension execution illustrates “lift and shift” of on-premise exported data to the SQL IaaS VM instance, without opening internet facing ports.
 2. Sample health data set is deployed to the IaaS VM and imported into the SQL instance.
 3. IaaS VM to PaaS SQL database query is issued, using Virtual Machine managed service identity authentication.

+NOTE - The VM will be isolated to an Azure Vnet.
+To gain access to the IaaS VM, you will require to add and a local inbound port rule to allow 3389 for rdp connection to the VM address.
+Additional the VM's password will require to be reset.

+4. Import data from SQL db (automatic but requires description of the event)
+5. Interact with new patient data

 NOTE - The VM will be isolated to an Azure VNet.
 To gain access to the IaaS VM, you will need to add a local inbound port rule to allow 3389 for Remote Desktop (RDP) connection to the VM address.
 The rule should be restricted to an appropriate range of source addresses.
 Additionally, the VM's password will need to be reset using the "password reset" functionality in the management portal.